KakhramonUktamov/KakhramonUktamov/README.md

 - 👋 Hi, I’m @KakhramonUktamov
-- 👀 I’m interested in Data Science, Machine Learning and Data Analysis
+- 👀 I’m interested in Data Science
-- 💞️ I’m looking to collaborate on Data Science team
 - 📫 How to reach me: @KakhramonUktamov

 <!---